Philip Bilden: National security and cybersecurity advocacy & philanthropy

 Bilden has served on several boards of public policy, non-profit, educational, and philanthropic organizations supporting military veterans, national and regional security, and cybersecurity missions.
 He previously served as Chairman of the Board of Trustees of the Naval War College Foundation, where he also served as Vice Chairman and as the inaugural Chairman of the Center for Cyber Conflict Studies and the Cyber & Tech Council of Business Executives for National Security.
-He previously served on the Chief of Naval Operations Executive Panel (U.S. Navy), the Board of Directors of the United States Naval Academy Foundation; the Board of Directors, U.S. Naval Institute; the Board of Advisors of Georgetown University School of Foreign Service; and the Asia Pacific Advisory Board and Dean's Board of Advisors of Harvard Business School.
+Bilden has been extensively involved in philanthropic work supporting national security education, maritime strategy, and cyber policy.
+During his tenure as Chairman of the Naval War College Foundation, the organization expanded its mission, and established the Bilden Endowment Fund for the Cyber & Innovation Policy Institute, raised over $20 million in major gifts, and launched new academic chairs in maritime irregular warfare and Arctic studies.

+Views and opinions

+Bilden's public commentary reflects his long-standing focus on U.S. naval strength, Indo-Pacific security, and strategic competition with China.

+He has consistently argued that American strategic interests require a robust and modernized naval fleet, warning that declining ship numbers undermine deterrence and stability in key maritime regions.
+Bilden has emphasized the need for sustained investment in submarine capabilities, advanced surface combatants, and emerging technologies to maintain U.S. maritime superiority.

+Drawing on his experience in Asia, Bilden has frequently highlighted the strategic importance of the Indo-Pacific, describing the region as the central arena of 21st-century geopolitical rivalry.
+He has voiced concern about China's rapidly expanding naval forces and its assertive behavior in the South China Sea, calling for stronger regional partnerships and a more forward-leaning U.S. presence.

+In discussions of defense management, Bilden has advocated for predictable budgets, long-term planning, and acquisition stability, arguing that industrial base disruptions weaken both readiness and innovation.

 Personal life

 Bilden and his wife, Patricia Bilden, have been married three decades and are residents of Palm Beach, Florida.
 They attended Georgetown University together and subsequently were married at Holy Trinity Church in Georgetown.
 Patricia is a retired dermatologist originally from Iowa.
 The Bildens have three adult children who were educated in Hong Kong for two decades and are fluent in Mandarin Chinese.
-The Bilden's two sons commissioned from the U.S. Naval Academy and serve in the U.S. Navy.
+The Bilden's two sons commissioned from the U.S. Naval Academy and served in the U.S. Navy.